-Skye was raped at age 12.
-There was a time in her life when she didn't care about anything, about living.
-She did whatever she could do to kill the pain and that included taking drugs and two incomplete suicides.
+She was raped at age 12.
+There was a time in her life after this traumatic experience when she didn't care about anything, about living.
+She did whatever she could do to kill the pain and that included taking any drugs that she could get a hold of and two incomplete suicides.
 It wasn’t all on her though, as she felt.
-You see, outside looking in from the perspective of a parent, family member, teacher and friend, part of it was that it was hard to understand what she was living with.
-She was in her own world and it was hard as a parent knowing what to do and that others didn’t understand her behaviors either.
-The lack of compassion and understanding from others towards her made it so difficult to get through the simple things sometimes.
-However, with special care, love, support, time and help, she (we) did learn compassion and understanding of what was happening in our lives.
-She grabbed onto life again for a great couple of years.
+You see, outside looking in from the perspective of a parent, family member, teacher and friend, part of it, was that it was hard to understand what she was living with.
+She was in her own world, alone, and it was hard as a parent knowing what to do and that others didn’t understand her behaviors either.
+She was negatively labeled at school and amongst some of her peers.
+Although she had a lot of love in her world, unrecognized to her at the time, the lack of compassion and understanding from others towards her made it so difficult to get through, what we would think of, the simple things, like going to school, and this is from a young girl who sang a cappella at the age of 11 in front of her 6th-grade class.
+The song she sang and loved was called "The Great Storm” written by her elementary Head of School, Lawrence Boggess.
+Interestingly, it was about working together through our adversities.
+However, over some time and with special care, love, support, and help, she (we) did learn compassion and understanding of what was happening in our lives.
+Skye's smile returned and she grabbed onto life again for a great couple of years.
 I was so proud of her, of the two of us.

 I am taking on her spirit and doing whatever I can to help others in the way I can, in the way I was a mother to her.
-When she wasn’t reading (she always had a book in her hand since she was a baby!) and creating music on her guitar, we spent a lot of time together.
-We made art, we took adventures, we sang and danced together, we played together and she never turned down going out on adventures together, just the two of us and sometimes a friend of hers would join us too.
+When she wasn’t reading and creating music on her guitar, we spent a lot of time together.
+We made art, we took adventures, we sang and danced together, we played together, and she never turned down going out on adventures together, just the two of us and sometimes a friend of hers would join us too.
 We took great joy in our hikes together and would also go out on kayak rides.
-We could have stayed out on the water forever but we always had to make sure we got back in time so we wouldn't get charged an extra hour for the kayak rental (haha)!
-We did an overnight camping and 14-mile kayak trip down the Delaware together.
-Being on and a part of the water was a place of peace for her (she was a great swimmer by the way), and for me too.
+We could have stayed out on the water forever but we always had to make sure we got back in time so we wouldn't be charged an extra hour for the kayak rental!
+We did an overnight camping and a 14-mile kayak trip down the Delaware River together.
+What an empowering trip!
+She was the navigator.
+Being on and a part of the water was a peaceful place for her, and for me too.

-Please join me and let's "Spread our Wings and Fly" because "The Skye's the Limit!"
+Please join me to "Spread our Wings and Fly" because "Skye's the Limit!"